LeasePlain.com

 Rent Control Varies Significantly

 Ontario and BC have rent increase guidelines, but Alberta has no rent control at all.
-Quebec has a guideline system through the TAL.
+Quebec has a TAL formula system.
+New Brunswick, Nova Scotia, and PEI introduced or extended caps in recent years.
 In all provinces, rent can only be increased once per 12 months for existing tenants.

 Security Deposit Rules Differ

-Quebec prohibits security deposits.
-Ontario limits deposits to last month's rent.
-BC allows half month's rent as a deposit (plus a pet deposit).
-Alberta permits up to one month's rent held in trust.
+Quebec prohibits security deposits entirely.
+Ontario limits deposits to last month's rent plus an optional key deposit.
+BC allows 0.5 months security deposit plus 0.5 months pet deposit.
+Alberta permits up to one month's rent held in trust with interest.

-Most provinces require 30–60 days written notice from tenants.
-Landlord notice periods are longer and vary by reason for termination — personal use, renovation, non-payment — with landlord-initiated notices typically requiring 60–120 days.
+Most provinces require 30–60 days written notice from tenants to end a tenancy.
+Landlord-initiated notice periods are longer and vary by reason — personal use, sale, renovation, or non-payment — typically 60–120 days.

 Dispute Mechanisms are Province-Specific

-Each province has its own tribunal or dispute resolution body.
-Ontario uses the LTB, BC uses the RTB, Alberta uses the RTDRS, and Quebec uses the TAL.
-Processes, timelines, and remedies differ across all four.
+Each province has its own tribunal.
+Ontario uses the LTB, BC the RTB, Alberta the RTDRS, Quebec the TAL.
+Processes, timelines, and remedies differ.
+Most applications can now be filed online.

 Human Rights Protections Apply Nationwide

-All provinces prohibit discrimination in rental housing based on race, ethnicity, sex, disability, family status, religion, and other protected grounds.
-Federal and provincial human rights codes both apply.
+All provinces prohibit discrimination in rental housing based on race, ethnicity, sex, disability, family status, religion, source of income (most provinces), and other protected grounds.
+Both federal and provincial Human Rights Acts apply.